xmtp/xmtp-js/README.md

 Currently, network nodes are configured to rate limit high-volume publishing from clients.
 A rate-limited client can expect to receive a 429 status code response from a node.
 Rate limits can change at any time in the interest of maintaining network health.

+### Use local storage

+> **Important**
+> If you are building a production-grade app, be sure to use an architecture that includes a local cache backed by an XMTP SDK.

+To learn more, see [Use a local cache](https://xmtp.org/docs/tutorials/performance#use-a-local-cache).

 ### Create a client

 A client is created with `Client.create(wallet: Signer): Promise<Client>` that requires passing in a connected wallet that implements the [Signer](src/types/Signer.ts) interface.
 The client will request a wallet signature in two cases: